BakedBeansCan/esmBot/README.md

 All images, sounds, and fonts are copyright of their respective owners.

 ## Why the fork tho?
-Just wanted to mess with self hosting the bot on a small friend group server
+Just wanted to mess with self hosting the bot on a small friend group server, even if I have no idea what I'm doing half the time